Electrical Muscle Stimulation

 To put it simply – no!
 In fact, the intensity of the electrical muscle stimulation or sensory nerve stimulation can be easily modified to the tolerance of each patient.

 Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.
-When used for muscle strengthening, electrical stimulation can sometimes become a bit uncomfortable, but it should never result in pain.
+When used for muscle strengthening, electrical stimulation from a tens unit can sometimes become a bit uncomfortable, but it should never result in pain.

 What should I experience from electrical muscle stimulation therapy?